isissi/scheduler/README.md

 # Interview Scheduler
-Scheduler is a simle single page interview scheduler.
+Scheduler is a simple single page interview scheduler.

 User can select day, create a new interview, input their name, select a interviewer, save the appointment, edit or delete an existing appointment.
 ## Setup